Employers and Universities: Work with us?

 1. Choose your courses and universities wisely

-You have five university choices (or 4 medical courses plus one other course if you are applying to uni for medicine) – so use them wisely.
-You should be aiming to go to the best university possible for your course, but you also want to pick a couple of less competitive courses, so that you have some back-up options if you don’t get into your first choice.
+You have five university choices (or four medical courses plus one other course if you are applying to uni for medicine) – so use them wisely.
+You should be aiming to go to the best university possible for your course that you're likely to get into with your expected grades.

 Use the UCAS course search to help you create a shortlist that appeals to you.
 You should aim for one or two universities asking for slightly better grades than those you are predicted (as long as you are being realistic!), two with the same grades and one or two which are asking for lower grades than the ones you are expecting.
-Hopefully you’ll then get an offer from a good uni, but by picking a course asking for lower grades, you will have an insurance option should you miss your final grades in the summer.
+Hopefully you’ll then get an offer from the uni you ideally want to go to, but by picking a course asking for lower grades, you will have an insurance option should you miss your final grades in the summer.

 To help you choose your university courses, take a look at the UCAS course search.